vedanarasimhan/vedanarasimhan.github.io/_pages/about.md

   - /about.html
 ---

 Welcome!
-I am currently an Assistant Professor at NYU-Abu Dhabi.
-I am an applied microeconomist working on topics related to economic development, growth, and political economy.
-My research focuses on how political institutions impact local development and the extent to which rural development programs impact both aggregate growth and urbanization.
-I have additional research projects related to migration, trade, urbanization, and local economic development, with most of my focus being on India.
+I am an Assistant Professor at NYU-Abu Dhabi, working on applied microeconomic topics with a focus on political economy, economic development, and growth.
+My current research focus is on the role that political institutions and government policy play in driving local development, public good provision, and migration.
+My broader research agnda engages with develompent topics related to trade, labour, and urbanization.

-**Research interests:** Political Economy, Economic Development, Applied Micro
+**Research interests:** Political Economy, Economic Development, Migration, Public Goods, Spatial Economics

 Email: [veda.narasimhan [at] nyu.edu](mailto:veda.narasimhan@nyu.edu?subject=[GitHub]%20Source%20Han%20Sans)